Ranji Trophy first phase from Feb 10, knockouts from May 30, matches reduced for teams | Sports-Games

 - India

-The first phase of Ranji Trophy will take place from February 10-March 15 and ''post IPL'' phase from May 30-June 26, BCCI secretary Jay Shah informed state units on Thursday.
+The first phase of the much-anticipated Ranji Trophy will take place from February 10 to March 15 before the premier domestic event takes a break during the IPL and resumes from May 30 to June 26 for the knockouts, BCCI secretary Jay Shah informed state units on Thursday.

 Shah's letter made it clear that it is set to be one of the shortest first-class seasons with most teams getting to play only three matches which effectively means that increased match fees will not have an impact on most of the teams that will be ousted at the group league stage.